What are the responsibilities and job description for the Development Manager - Austin position at Jeremiah Program?

 Special Events & Stakeholder Engagement

-- Collaborate with the Development team and the Campus Support Team nationally in the management and implementation of organization special events, including large annual events or any other signature fundraiser, recognizing the cultivation of donors at all stages.
+- Collaborate with the Development team and the Campus Support Team nationally in the management and implementation of organization special events, including one large annual event

-- Coordinate and steward corporate and other sponsorship donors for Campus signature events.
+- Solicit and secure corporate and community sponsors for Campus events.

 - Attend events that include local campuses as well as JP-wide.